Rajesh Gupta: Career

+Mr. Gupta is one of the most profound national spokespersons of Aam Aadmi Party, who appeared on tv debates regularly defending his party.

+In 2024 general elections, he was the member of AAP-Congress coordination committee and was also in charge of New Delhi loksabha.

+Mr. Gupta ranked at top positions in Delhi Vidhsabha for his fearless debates, for raising maximum number of questions in vidhansabha for his constituency, for equal distribution of his MLA led fund, minimum criminal records and attendance by Praja foundation and other NGOs.

+He gained popularity by running and cycling at five in the morning, visiting water UGRs and common people houses to solve drinking water crisis issue and was praised by his party top leadership as well as his opponents.

+He Joined Bharatiya Janata Party on 29 November 2025 in the presence of Delhi BJP president Virendra Sachdeva, which was seen as a big jolt to AAP, as he was known to be very close to top party leaders like Arvind Kejriwal and Manish Sisodia.

 Controversies

 In November 2022, Gupta, along with fellow AAP MLA Akhilesh Pati Tripathi, was implicated in a corruption case.
 He was accused of demanding ₹90 lakh from a man in exchange for a party ticket for the 2022 Delhi Municipal Corporation election.
-The complainant, a long-time AAP supporter, alleged that both MLAs had sought the bribe to field his wife as the AAP candidate for Kamla Nagar Ward No. 69.
+The complainant, a long-time AAP supporter, alleged that both MLAs had sought the bribe to ? [sic] his wife as the AAP candidate for Kamla Nagar Ward No. 69.
 The Anti-Corruption Branch (ACB) arrested three individuals connected to the case, including Tripathi’s brother-in-law and personal assistant.

 The matter came to light when the complainant, who had been associated with AAP since 2014, approached the ACB, alleging that Tripathi demanded ₹90 lakh to secure a ticket for his wife.
 The complainant paid ₹35 lakh to Tripathi and was also pressured to pay ₹20 lakh to Gupta.
 After the complainant found his wife’s name missing from the candidate list, Tripathi’s brother-in-law, Om Singh, assured him that they would secure a ticket in the next election.
 Based on strong evidence, including CCTV footage, the Department of Vigilance recommended prosecution against the accused with the matter referred to the Delhi Assembly Speaker for sanction.